yguitton/training-material/topics/imaging/tutorials/parameter-tuning/tutorial.md

 the ground truth image foreground

-Overall, results suggest that as the *sigma* value increases, the coefficient values decreases.
-Lower sigma values result in segmentations that more closely match the ground truth, with the highest Dice coefficient of 0.74 achieved at the lowest sigma value of 5.
+Overall, the results suggest that as the *sigma* value increases too much, the coefficient values decrease.
+Lower *sigma* values result in segmentations that more closely match the ground truth, with the highest Dice coefficient of 0.74 achieved at a *sigma* value of 5.

 ## Conclusions